Grand jury voted to indict JonBenet Ramsey's parents in 1999

 "It is also extremely important that one keep in mind that the document to be released is a mere snippet of the case that may be of historical interest, but does not take into account the conclusive DNA testing in 2008 which led to the public exoneration of the Ramsey Family by the Boulder District Attorney," John Ramsey's attorney, Lin Wood, told Reuters.

-The murder of JonBenet touched off a media frenzy, fuelled by controversy over her participation in child beauty pageants, displayed in video clips of which were shown exhaustively on cable TV networks.
+The murder of JonBenet touched off a media frenzy, fueled by controversy over her participation in child beauty pageants, displayed in video clips of which were shown exhaustively on cable TV networks.

 Patsy Ramsey died of ovarian cancer in 2006 at the age of 49.